 By Roger Spooner

-When talking about the Balfour Declaration with a pastor from Bethlehem, he commented,’ the problems of the Palestinians didn’t start in 1917, they started in 1840′.
+When talking about the Balfour Declaration with a pastor from Bethlehem, he commented,’ the problems for the Palestinians didn’t start in 1917, they started in 1840′.

 Literal reading of the Bible which had developed in the 17th Century took off in the 19th and restorationism gained political power through Lord Shaftesbury.
 His political influence came through Lord Palmerston.
 (Palmerston was Foreign Secretary 1830-50 and later Prime Minister.)
 Shaftesbury’s wife was probably Palmerston’s daughter, he was certainly her stepfather.
 Shaftesbury placed an advert in the Times in 1840 proposing a return of the Jews to Palestine, sent a memorandum round to the Protestant monarchs of Europe and moved to get a British Consul and Bishop (a former rabbi, Michael Alexander) installed in Jerusalem.
 But Shaftesbury was not alone, he was just the politically best connected.

 It was a Scottish clergyman, Rev Alexander Keith, who was probably the first in 1843 to coin the phrase ‘A land without a people, for a people without a land.’
 This was after he visited Palestine in 1839, so he should have known better.

 Shaftesbury was also one of the founders of the Palestine Exploration Fund which in some people’s minds was to find the archaeological support for the stories in the Bible.
 (At their first meeting in 1865 the Chairman, the Archbishop of York included in his speech.
 ‘This country of Palestine belongs to you and to me, it is essentially ours.
 It was given to the Father of Israel in the words: ‘ Walk through the land in the length of it, and in the breadth of it, for I will give it unto thee.’
 We mean to walk through Palestine in the length and in the breadth of it, because that land has been given unto us….’
 This gives a flavour of thinking at that time.

 But evangelicals also appear to have played a significant role in the development of Jewish thinking.